-Third, regarding methodological perspectives, current approaches to risk analysis (also known as technical risk analyses) are based on the quantification of risk. i.e., the product of probability and impact of consequence and has come under criticism of researchers (Ganin et al., 2020; Renn, 2020).
+Third, regarding methodological perspectives, current approaches to risk analysis (also known as technical risk analyses) are based on the quantification of risk. i.e., the product of probability and impact of consequence and has come under criticism from researchers (Ganin et al., 2020; Renn, 2020).
 Ganin et al. (2020) argue that technical risk analyses are inadequate in dealing with ever-changing cyber threat scenarios that are not well-known or have not been characterised before.
 The oversimplification of risk masks the true nature of threats and does not allow true analysis to be bought forward (Paté-Cornell et al., 2018; Renn, 2021).
 In the context of SMEs, their unique firm characteristics, uncertain organisational contexts and the lack of previous historical data make it difficult to employ traditional methods to characterise risk.
 An alternative to address risks in an SME context is to employ MCDA, in this approach, instead of risk assessment, the focus is shifted to risk-based decision making that is aimed at developing risk values that can be used for building indexes or scorecards (Triantaphyllou, 2000).
 The risk metrics are quantified either in their natural units or on the constructed scale and integrated depending on context-specific goals or priorities (Velasquez & Hester, 2013).
 The developed indexes or scorecards also help in charting the course of action or alternative mitigation strategies (Velasquez & Hester, 2013).
 That is, MCDA studies in risk management are growing (e.g., Ganin et al., 2020) and are now increasingly used as alternative approaches to traditional technical risk analysis techniques (e.g., Kiker et al., 2005; Wu et al., 2016).

 Therefore, this paper focuses on the nature of e-tailing SMEs and strives to address two distinct research objectives.
 Risk-based decision-making can help in prioritising risks and in the better deployment of scarce organisational resources.
 Accordingly, the first objective of this paper attempts to consolidate the literature on cyber risks from the perspective of e-tailing SMEs.
 Subsequently, the second objective seeks to propose an analysis procedure to measure the importance of identified cyber risk scenarios and prioritise them based on their ranking, which contributes to risk management in the context of cybersecurity for small e-tailers.
 To address these research objectives, this paper takes advantage of a multi-layer MCDA method to explore and examine a total number of twenty-eight identified cyber-oriented risks in five themes.
-When it comes to risk assessment, Shamala et al., (2017) argues that inaccurate and vague data can lead to incorrect decisions.
+When it comes to risk assessment, Shamala et al., (2017) argue that inaccurate and vague data can lead to incorrect decisions.
 Hence, to cope with the uncertainty and improve the process of analysing risks, we employed an integrated approach of using Step-Wise Weight Assessment Ratio Analysis (SWARA) and Best–Worst Method (BWM) to develop a pathway of risk assessment considering uncertainty.

 The rest of the paper is structured as follows.
 The next section explores the literature on cyber risks in the context of e-tailing SMEs as well as current approaches toward cyber risk assessment.
 It is followed by a detailed discussion regarding the methodological aspects of the integrated SWARA-BWM approach.
 The subsequent section delves into the case study and the results on the application SWARA-BWM approach, while the final section discusses the results of the study and highlights the key contribution from this work.